The Generic Drugs You're Taking May Not Be As Safe Or Effective As You Think

 "These plants know that [the FDA inspectors are] coming," Eban says.
 "I discovered [some overseas drug companies] would actually ... alter documents, shred them, invent them, in some cases even steaming them overnight to make them look old."

-(In a statement to NPR, the FDA said that Americans "can be confident in the quality of the products the FDA approves" and notes it has "conducted a number of unannounced inspections" at foreign plants over the last several years.)
+(In a statement to NPR, the FDA said that Americans "can be confident in the quality of the products the FDA approves" and notes it has "conducted a number of unannounced inspections" at foreign plants over the past several years.)

-As a result, Eban says, generic drugs sometimes go to the market in the U.S. without proper vetting.
-She describes the FDA as "overwhelmed and under-resourced" in its efforts to ensure the safety of oversea drug production.
+As a result, Eban says, generic drugs sometimes go to market in the U.S. without proper vetting.
+She describes the FDA as "overwhelmed and underresourced" in its efforts to ensure the safety of overseas drug production.

 Eban advises consumers to research who manufactures their generics and look up any problems that regulators have found out about them.
-But some consumers may find they're not allowed by their health plan to switch to alternatives, because of cost.
+But some consumers may find they are not allowed by their health plan to switch to alternatives, because of cost.

 Interview Highlights